skx/kilua/README.md

 * `kill`.
 * `cut_selection`.

 ## The Future

 There are no obvious future plans, but [bug reports](https://github.com/skx/kilua/issues) may be made if you have a feature to suggest (or bug to report)!

+One thing that might be useful is a split-display, to view two files side by side, or one above the other.
+This is not yet planned, but I think it could be done reasonably cleanly.

 Steve
 --